The Animal Book

 If you’re wild about animals, this visual encyclopedia for kids is the ultimate page-turner, bringing our planet’s creatures together in spectacular style.

-A variety of animal habitats are shown in beautiful detail, while accessible information, additional fact boxes, and amazing galleries complete the stories.
-A jaw-dropping spectrum of animal types – from fish and birds to reptiles and mammals – provides a learning experience like no other.
+This in-depth look at the animal kingdom shows a variety of animal habitats in beautiful detail, while accessible information, additional fact boxes, and amazing galleries complete the stories.
+A jaw-dropping spectrum of animal types – from fish and birds to reptiles and mammals – provides a learning experience like no other in this thrilling animal fact book for kids.

 David Burnie is a zoology graduate and fellow of the Zoological Society of London.
 Having started out as a nature-preserve ranger and biologist, he has since forged a successful career as a writer and consultant specializing in wildlife and plants.
 He has written and contributed to more than 140 books and multimedia titles on nature and the environment, including DK's Animal and Natural History encyclopedias.
 He was shortlisted for the Royal Society's Aventis Prize in 2005.
 View titles by David Burnie